qu3vipon/query-patterns/README.md

 Declare query-access patterns in code and verify matching DB indexes.
 Supports SQLAlchemy and Django, both schema-based and database introspection modes.

+## Motivation
+As projects grow, the number and variety of database queries increase.
+Over time, it becomes difficult to maintain a consistent set of query-access patterns across the codebase, and even harder to verify whether each pattern is backed by an appropriate database index.
+Relying on manual checks or memory often leads to:
+- Missing or outdated indexes that cause silent performance regressions
+- Inconsistent query patterns across teams or modules
+- Schema changes that unintentionally break previously optimized queries
+- Performance issues that surface only in production traffic

+query-patterns addresses these problems by allowing you to declare expected query patterns in code and validate them against either your ORM schema or a running database instance — all via a simple CLI command.

 ## What it does
 - Collects all @query_pattern declarations from your Python modules
 - Extracts index definitions from: